KStocky/ShaderTestFramework/docs/STF/CompileTimeTests.md

 The following are some cases where you might consider a compile time test over a standard test:

-1. You are writing tests for some template meta programming code - In this case, all of your asserts could likely be performed by [STATIC_ASSERT](../TTL/StaticAssert.md).
-If your shader compiles and `STATIC_ASSERTS` are present in the shader, then that means all of the `STATIC_ASSERT`s passed
+1. You are writing tests for some template meta programming code - In this case, all of your asserts could likely be performed by [`_Static_assert`](../TTL/StaticAssert.md).
+If your shader compiles and `_Static_assert` are present in the shader, then that means all of the `_Static_assert`s passed

 2. Testing out language features - Sometimes it can be beneficial to have tests for HLSL code just to see if they are valid HLSL.
 This is particularly useful if you want to provide minimal repro code to demonstrate a bug with DXC.